 Conventionally, those who enter the severe stage of Sleep Apnea, a C-PAP (Continuous Positive Airway Pressure) device is used for treatment.
 This is a big, gangly machine that plugs in and helps the patient breathe all night long.
 C-PAP machines can be loud, bulky, and uncomfortable.

-As your trusted Sleep Apnea dentist in Ames, Iowa, we provide the easiest and the most efficient Sleep Apnea treatment for you.
-Based on your needs, we can create custom made oral mouth pieces that prevent your tongue from falling back and causing obstructions to the airway.
+As your trusted Sleep Apnea dentist in Ames, IA, we provide the easiest and the most efficient Sleep Apnea treatment for you.
+Based on your needs, we can create custom made oral mouthpieces that prevent your tongue from falling back and causing obstructions to the airway.
 These appliances help you breathe normally throughout the night, and maintain an open airway, preventing disturbed sleep.

 Dental appliances are the best way to treat Sleep Apnea; as they are light and comfortable to wear, easy to carry, and are the best solution if your Sleep Apnea is mild to moderate.